*This article should be read in conjunction with our earlier article on integration. Its language and examples are

-The stratification of mankind could be described (starting from the centre) as self, nuclear family, extended
+The stratification of mankind could be described (starting from the centre) as self, nuclear family,

-its central building devoted to Allah.
+itself with its central building devoted to Allah.

 The Centrality of our Humanity

-The core function of the central building in our parable is not the individual selfhood; it is the relationship of
+The core function of the central building in our parable is not the individual selfhood; it is the relationship

-this I take to refer to what I have called his true humanity.
+and this I take to refer to what I have called his true humanity.
 By mankind we mean the sum of the parts.